techmangokarthik/Mango_Mentor_Page/README.md

 # Mango_Mentor_Page

-The Mango Mentorship Web Page
+The Mango Mentorship Landing Page

-About:

 A mentorship landing page for Computer Science juniors, rising seniors and recent alumni who are navigating their way through the industry.